 Insects & Snakes

 Take steps to prevent mosquito bites.
 There is a limited threat of malaria and dengue fever, but the risk of these types of illnesses varies from year to year.
 If you have any flu-like symptoms — chills, fever, sweating, headache, vomiting, diarrhea — be sure to seek medical attention.
 The CDC does not currently recommend that you take malaria pills to Costa Rica, and there are no vaccinations for dengue fever.
 Make sure to check the CDC’s health warnings for Costa Rica before you depart.

-There are also sandflies near the coast, and they are especially pesky in the evening.
+There are also sandflies near the Pacific Coast and Caribbean Coast, and they are especially pesky in the evening.
 Bug spray will also keep these types of insects at bay.
 Do not scratch any itchy bites you might have.
 Like mosquitoes, these types of insects are most active during the evening.
 Other pests include scorpions, Africanized bees, tarantulas, and a few rarely seen species of poisonous snake.
 These are the easiest pests to avoid — simply watch where you step and don’t reach into dark spaces.

 Safest Beaches for Swimming

 • Bahía Junquillal Wildlife Refuge – Calm clear waters that are perfect for snorkeling.

 • Playas del Coco – Near the party town of Playa del Coco.
 These beaches are safe and packed with travelers.